OI-OS/OI-Memory-Orchestrator/OI.md

 ## Parameter Extractors

 Parameter extractors are configured in `parameter_extractors.toml.default`.

+**✅ All required fields for all 43 tools have parameter extractors configured.**

-Add the following extractors for OI-Memory-Orchestrator:
+Add the following extractors for OI-Memory-Orchestrator (complete set):

 ```toml
 # OI-Memory-Orchestrator Parameter Extractors